A flash fiction story by Brian Robinson.

 “I don’t understand.”

-“My name is Jenkins.
+“Well my name is Jenkins.
 I am the other twin.”

 “That’s impossible.
 You said the twins were born in the nineteen fifties?
 We’re now in the year two thousand five hundred and sixty two…!